nd265/viz/_sources/viz.md

 the one that *helps you answer the question* you asked.
 Choosing the correct setting for your problem is something that commonly takes iteration.

-We recommend setting the *bin width* (not the *number of bins*) because it often more directly corresponds to values in your problem of interest.
-For example, if you are looking at a histogram of human heights, a bin width of 1 inch would likely be reasonable, while the number of bins to use is not immediately clear.
-It's usually a good idea to try out several bin widths to see which one most clearly captures your data in the context of the question you want to answer.
+It's usually a good idea to try out several `maxbins` to see which one most clearly captures your data in the context of the question you want to answer.

-To get a sense for how different bin widths affect visualizations, let's experiment with the histogram that we have been working on in this section.
+To get a sense for how different bin affect visualizations, let's experiment with the histogram that we have been working on in this section.
-In Figure \@ref(fig:03-data-morley-hist-binwidth),
+In {numref}`final_plot_max_bins`,
-we compare the default setting with three other histograms where we set the `binwidth` to 0.001, 0.01 and 0.1.
+we compare the default setting with three other histograms where we set the `maxbins` to 200, 70 and 5.
-In this case, we can see that both the default number of bins and the binwidth of 0.01 are effective for helping answer our question.
+In this case, we can see that both the default number of bins and the bins=5 of  are effective for helping answer our question.
 On the other hand, the bin widths of 0.001 and 0.1 are too small and too big, respectively.